gretatuckute/auditory_brain_dnn/README.md

 ## Many but not all deep neural network audio models capture brain responses and exhibit correspondence between model stages and brain regions

-This repository contains code and data accompanying: Greta Tuckute*, Jenelle Feather*, Dana Boebinger, Josh H. McDermott (2023): Many but not all deep neural network audio models capture brain responses and exhibit correspondence between model stages and brain regions.
+This repository contains code and data accompanying:
+Greta Tuckute*, Jenelle Feather*, Dana Boebinger, Josh H. McDermott (2023): _Many but not all deep neural network audio models capture brain responses and exhibit correspondence between model stages and brain regions_.

 ## Environment
 The environment does not require any sophisticated packages and would run in most Python 3.6 environments with [pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org/stable/), [statsmodels](https://www.statsmodels.org/stable/index.html), [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/).
 However, to use the exact Python 3.6.10 environment used in the paper, install it as: